aws-samples/aws-iot-device-defender-and-splunk/README.md

 sam delete
 ```

-You may be required to empty the S3 bucket created for Kinesis Data Firehose and detach AWS IoT Core policy targets from the device policy that has been created if the CloudFormation stack is failing to delete.
+You may be required to empty the S3 bucket created for Firehose and detach AWS IoT Core policy targets from the device policy that has been created if the CloudFormation stack is failing to delete.